-For a seemingly simple question, the answer is awfully long and complicated.
+Problems content creators face.
+For something seemingly so simple, the answer to it is awfully long and complicated.

 Creating content is hard.
 What you see on social media is far from reality.
-It takes work, love, and care.
+It takes work, creativity, an ardent desire to create, and most importantly, patience (a lot of it).

 If words had weight, then that single phrase would anchor a ship.